 The OnGuard Bulldog DT is a standard-sized U-lock that comes with a four-foot cable and a bracket to mount onto your frame.
-It offers mid-range security and costs $45.
+It offers mid-range security and doesn't cost a bomb.

 OnGuard gives the Bulldog DT U-Lock a 65 out of 100 on their security scale.
 Sold Secure, an independent security testing company based in the U.K., rated the Bulldog a Silver (quality products rank Bronze, Silver or Gold.)
 This lock performed well in our security tests.
 We weren't able to use bolt cutters nor use a hacksaw (we tried for several minutes, only to make a barely noticeable scratch).
 We had heard that some professional bike thieves can use a pry bar if it is locked loosely (the more space inside the locked U-lock, the easier it is to get leverage), but we were unsuccessful.
 Finally, we reverted to the angle grinder to cut through the 12mm hardened steel shackle.
 Comparing the Bulldog to Kryptonite's Fahgettaboudit Mini or New York Standard's top-notch security points, it is in the mid-range security.
 That said, it is far, far better than the cable locks we tested.
 It's a U-lock, after all, and a solid one at that.

 The cable part of the Bulldog is not included in OnGuard's $1,501 bicycle protection offer, and for good reason.
 The cable is a valuable part of the BullDog DT's package, but it can be chopped with ease.
 Easier, in fact, than the braided steel of the (same diameter) Kryptonite KryptoLok Series 2 Standard U-Lock.
 Not that either was too difficult to get through, but a note nonetheless.